 Additionally, federal and Missouri disclosure laws require you to provide buyers with several specific notices.
 If you fail to provide these disclosures, the buyer has a legal right to cancel the contract.
 With Houzeo’s Gold plan, you get all disclosures automatically assigned based on your MLS.

-- Property Tax Disclosure Summary: This warns the buyer not to rely on your current property tax bill.
-It explains that a sale triggers a reassessment by the county property appraiser, which will likely lead to higher taxes.
+- Property Tax Disclosure Summary: Buyers should not rely on the seller’s current property tax bill.
+In Missouri, a sale often triggers a reassessment in the next odd-numbered year, which can lead to a significant increase in the buyer’s tax liability.

 - HOA Disclosure: If the home is in a mandatory HOA, you must provide the buyer with an HOA-specific disclosure summary before they execute the contract.
 It explains all HOA rules and fees.

-- Condominium & Cooperative Resales: You must provide the condo’s governing documents, like the declaration, bylaws, and the most recent financial report.
-The buyer then has 3 business days to cancel the contract, if they wish to.
+- Condominium & Cooperative Resales: You must provide the condo’s Resale Certificate and governing documents.
+The buyer then has 5 days to cancel the contract, if they wish to.

 Missouri law explicitly states that a seller does not have to disclose certain “stigmatizing” or “psychologically impacted” events.
 You don’t have to disclose if the home was the site of a homicide, suicide, felony, or if a previous occupant had HIV or AIDS.